 Back in 1981 Alvin Schwartz released the first volume of his Scary Stories to Tell in the Dark book series.
-Aimed at introducing children and young teens to the nightmare world of folk horror tales.
-The books were a huge success, mixing folklore with the inbuilt fears of childhood experience.
-Tales of mysterious creatures, ghosts and things that go bump in the night enthralling a whole generation of children and young teens.
-Schwartz paved the way for later anthologies of children’s horror within R.L Stine’s Goosebumps series.
-While providing an open door to horror and fantasy for a whole generation of 1980s and 90s young people.
+Aimed at introducing children and teens to the nightmare world of folk horror.
+His books not only proving a huge success, but also inspiring a whole generation of horror fans.
+With tales of mysterious creatures, ghosts and things that go bump in the night.
+Equally inspiring later anthologies of children’s horror such as R.L Stine’s Goosebumps series.

-The journey to film has therefore taken a long and surprising amount of time, considering the success of the book series in defining folk horror for a whole generation.
+The journey from books to film has therefore taken a long and surprising amount of time.
+Especially when considering the cultural impact of his books in defining folk horror for a whole generation.
 And with the visionary Guillermo del Toro sitting in the producers chair.
 Hopes were extremely high for the first film outing.

 Unlike the recent film adaptations of Goosebumps, Scary Movies to Tell in the Dark opts for teenage/adult film territory.
-Shaking off the children’s label in favour of a film that plays to the darkness of the folk horror at the heart of Schwartz work.
+Shaking off the children’s entertainment label in favour of the folk horror at the heart of Schwartz’ work.
 However, this also creates a dilemma in bringing the books to the screen.
-Attempting to find an adult and 15+ teenage audience that identifies with the source material of childhood fears and campfire stories.
-Risking the alienation of the core young teen reader in favour of cinema audiences far more used to gore driven, shock horror.
-In turn, subverting the very target audience and gateway to horror themes of the original source material.
+By attempting to find a 15+ audience that identifies with the source material of childhood fears and campfire stories.
+While in turn risking the alienation of the core younger teenagers.
+In favour of older cinema audiences far more used to gore driven, shock horror.

-Performances are also solid from Colletti, Rush, Zajur and Garza.
-As the teenagers swept into a world of horror and supernatural experience.
-However, despite this it fails to ignite, offering an entertaining but ultimately forgettable cinematic experience.
+While performances are also solid and engaging.
+As the teenagers are swept into a world of supernatural horror.
+However, despite strengths, Scary Stories fails to ignite, ultimately offering an entertaining but instantly forgettable cinematic experience.

 While you went to love Scary Movies to Tell in the Dark.
 It never really manages to escape the confusion of its plot.
-And while there is heartfelt reverence for its source material, and lacklustre story development that has you screaming at the screen, for all the wrong reasons.
+And while there is heartfelt reverence for its source material.
+You are left wondering whether a TV outing would have been preferable honouring the books.
 Yet despite its flaws it offers glimpses of creativity and brilliance, that provide an enjoyable if forgettable halloween ride.